-For the determination of the fair value of the properties, valuations are arrived internally by using group management's subjective expertise and location knowledge together with comparable transactions recorded in the surrounding area for non-related arms lengths transactions.
-The group also engage third party independent real estate valuation experts using recognised valuation methods to value the properties wherever it is possible and practical.
+For the determination of the fair value of the investment properties, the group engage third party independent real estate valuation experts using recognised valuation methods to value the investment properties wherever it is possible and practical.
 The fair value arrived using these methodologies disclosed as a percentage (%) of net-margin over the carrying cost.